lwp-emelnik/musicintervals2anki/README.md

 |-------|--------------------------------------------------------------------------------|
 | Back  | Major 3rd<br>C4, ascending, melodic, Maj3, 80BPM, bass guitar, 5 strings, MIDI |

-Under the hood, the app also manages two additional fields: smaller and larger sound files.
+Under the hood, the app also manages two additional fields: "smaller" and "larger" sound files.
 These fields serve as links to related notes - ones with the same parameters but having respectively smaller and larger intervals by one semitone.
-Smaller & larger sound file fields are filled automatically and used in interval comparison cards.
+"Smaller" & "larger" sound file fields are filled automatically and used in interval comparison cards.

 In other words, if we would to add another note, identical to the [previous](#note-1) one, but having `interval` field, say, smaller by one semitone (for Maj3 that would be min3):